GoekeLab/sg-nex-data/docs/SG-NEx_Bambu_tutorial.md

 In this tutorial, we will perform novel transcript discovery and quantification on the SG-NEx samples.
-We will be using six Nanopore direct RNA-Sequencing Nanopore long-read samples, three replicates each from the A549 and HepG2 cell lines.
+We will be using six Nanopore direct RNA-Sequencing samples, three replicates each from the A549 and
+HepG2 cell lines.
 The A549 cell line was extracted from lung tissues from a patient with lung cancer whereas HepG2 was extracted from hepatocellular carcinoma from a patient with liver cancer.
 We will use